 Once you have your chitted seed potatoes, bag, compost, and fertilizer we are ready to plant.

 Open the bag and fill it to about 1/3 full of your multi-purpose compost.
-At this stage you can also work in your fertiliser to boost the yield.
+At this stage, you can also work on your fertiliser to boost the yield.

 This period should be stated when you buy your seed potatoes from your nursery or merchant, so remember to ask when purchasing them.
 Of course, you can always ‘dig down’ and look to see if they are ready, for maincrop varieties it is advisable to wait until your foliage turns yellow.

 Generally, though a potato harvest

 When the potatoes are ready in your bag and before emptying, cut back all the potato foliage to make harvesting easier and perhaps lay a plastic sheet on the floor to keep things nice and tidy.